-If available, we (without notice to you) will convert any mutual fund in your account to a share class of the same mutual fund which is a load-waived or no-load share class such as an Institutional share or Financial Intermediary Share, or to a share class that is available only to investment advisory clients (collectively, an "Investment Advisory Share"), to the extent available.
-On termination of your account, or the transfer of mutual fund shares out of your account into another account, including a MSSB brokerage account, if at the time of transfer or termination, your account includes Investment Advisory Share mutual funds, we may convert any Investment Advisory Shares to the corresponding non-advisory share class (even though the expense ratio for that share class may be higher than the expense ratio for the share class of the fund previously held in your account) or we may redeem these mutual fund shares.
-The non-advisory mutual fund share class generally has higher operating expenses than the corresponding Investment Advisory Share classes, which may negatively impact investment performance.
+If available, we (without notice to you) may convert any mutual fund in your IS Program account to a share class of the same mutual fund which is a load-waived or no-load share class such as an Institutional share or Financial Intermediary share, or to a share class that is available only to investment advisory clients (collectively, an "Investment Advisory Share"), to the extent available.
+On termination of your account, or the transfer of mutual fund shares out of your account into another account including a MSSB retail brokerage account, if, at the time of termination or transfer, your account includes Investment Advisory Shares or Managed Account Funds, we may convert these funds to a share class that is available in non-advisory accounts (even though the expense ratio for that share class may be higher than the expense ratio for the fund previously held in your account), or we may redeem these mutual fund shares.
+The non-advisory mutual fund share class generally has higher operating expenses than the corresponding Investment Advisory Share, which may negatively impact investment performance.